yongdoc/vuejs/README.md

 ![](images/example2.png)

-Note : you can run the server using ITS VPN (which not all people can view the complete Web App)
+Note : you can run the server using ITS VPN ( which means not all people can view the complete Web App :( )